Emergency Shower & Eye Wash

 Those responsible for the health and safety of the area will determine what the potential is for an accident and how many people could be exposed.
 Once that number is determined, a system

 The ANSI standard states that the eye/face wash needs to be 10 seconds away from where an accident could occur and needs to be on the same level with no obstructions.
-For strong acid or
+For strong acids or

 strong caustic, the emergency equipment should be immediately adjacent to the hazard.